 My goal is to provide professional and personalized assistance by understanding your unique needs, and matching science based mental skills to your training.
 Together we will work to develop a mental training program meant to improve how you prepare and perform.

 My professional approach is rooted in Cognitive, Humanistic, and Positive Psychology theories.
 Simplified, I work to first understand your strengths, help you understand what might be prohibiting you from maximizing your potential, and then returning to your strengths with new tools that help you to perform at a higher level.

-I have served as a coach for over 25 years ranging from youth to olympic level athletes, six as an athletic director, and have held leadership roles within the California Interscholastic Federation and Sac-Joaquin Section.
+I have served as a sport specific coach for over 30 years ranging from youth to olympic level athletes.
+I have also worked for six years as an athletic director, and have held leadership roles within the California Interscholastic Federation and Sac-Joaquin Section.
 These experiences have given me unique insight and experience in understanding the pressures of performance and competition for athletes and coaches alike.
 I have also spent time working with local physical therapists and clients to assist athletes in rehabilitation efforts.